JoshMermel/JoshMermel.github.io/_posts/2015-09-08-Move-Brute-Force.md

  - Needs to know how long the ideal solution is at compile time

 ###V3
 This version switched from depth first search to breadth first search.
-It was build on the idea that most states are reachable in many ways and we shouldn't have to keep paying to do the same computations on those states.
+It is built on the idea that most states are reachable in many ways and we shouldn't have to keep paying to do the same computations on those states.

      1 # key, Board object